-Project manager should identify efficient communication channels with each of the stakeholders, keep cultural differences in perspective and communicate information on a regular basis.
+The project manager should identify efficient communication channels with each of the stakeholders, keep cultural differences in perspective and communicate information on a regular basis.

-This is a communication technique where listener gives constant feedback to the speaker, by re-stating what they have understood.
+This is a communication technique where the listener gives constant feedback to the speaker, by re-stating what they have understood.
 This way both speaker and listener make sure that the message has been communicated as intended.

 To practice active listening the listener should overcome the urge to ‘waiting to speak’ and instead focus on really understanding what is being spoken, and channelize her energies to relay back the communicated information by phrasing in their own words.

 “Example is not the main thing in influencing others.
 It is the only thing.”

 Influencing is about using your relationship with team members effectively to ensure they collaborate and cooperate well on making right decisions and achieving project goals.

 The first and easiest way to influence team members is to lead by example.
 If you expect the team to turn up early for work start doing it yourself.
 If you expect the team to not cut corners, subtly show instances where you went that extra mile to finish some work where cutting corners was easy and nobody would have noticed.
 Being subtle is the key, else people may take you as a show-off.

 Keep team’s interest in mind while making decisions and let them know.
 When decisions do not go in their favor, they would respect you for your effort.

 6. Decision making